 - We report to you all misstatements found in excess of 5% of financial statement materiality.
-We report to you misstatements below this threshold if we consider them to be material by nature. - For the year ended 31 March 2019, we determined the reporting threshold for the financial statements to be £740k. - Auditing standards also require us to highlight any corrected and uncorrected misstatements and disclosure deficiencies to enable the Audit Committee to evaluate the impact thereof.
+We report to you misstatements below this threshold if we consider them to be material by nature. - For the year ended 31 March 2020, we determined the reporting threshold for the financial statements to be £750k. - Auditing standards also require us to highlight any corrected and uncorrected misstatements and disclosure deficiencies to enable the Audit Committee to evaluate the impact thereof.
+These items are included within Appendix 1 of this report.